Theme Aspect Argumentation Model for Handling Fallacies: Conclusions

-\section{8 Conclusions}
+\section{Conclusions}

-We proposed hybrid argumentation models of abstract argumentation and logic-based argumentation for modelling different aspects of an argumentation.
-Rhetoric aspects, best modelled in abstract argumentation, are modelled in abstract argumentation, while a semantic structure is provided for the semantics of statements, attacks and supports.
-In our instantiation with theme aspect argumentation model, we examined the semantics of `$attack$'s and `$support$'s with a concrete Boolean algebra, identifying many types of rhetorical-grade attacks (and supports), which have been seldom noted within structured argumentation.
-We then went through core constraints, and more constraints later, defining normal forms as the result.
-We showed how to utilise the normal forms for classifying and detecting fallacies.
-We also formed the notion of logico-rhetorical conclusion for testing the rhetorical conclusion ({\it i.e.} abstract argumentation acceptability semantics) against the semantic structure of a given hybrid argumentation model to see if any logical fallacy lurks in the rhetorical conclusion.
+Seeing the need to explain how and why argumentation is judged fallacious, we proposed hybrid argumentation models of abstract and (unstructured) logic-based argumentation models for modelling different aspects of argumentation.
+Rhetorical intentions, best modelled in abstract argumentation models, are modelled in an abstract argumentation model, while a semantic structure is provided for the semantics of statements as the basis of the semantics of `$attack$'s and `$support$'s.
+The syntax-semantics insulation accommodates context-dependent one-to-many mappings of statements to elements of the semantic structure. \begin{itemize} \item In our instantiation with the theme aspect argumentation model, we examined the semantics of `$attack$'s and `$support$'s with a concrete Boolean algebra, identifying types of rhetorical-grade attacks and supports which have been seldom explored in logic-based argumentation models, structured or unstructured.
+Refer to Remarks \ref{note_xxx} and \ref{note_xyz}.

-Incidentally, the theme aspect argumentation model is only one instantiation of a hybrid argumentation model.
-Any abstract argumentation can be used for the first component, and some other semantic structure (such as a Heyting algebra and a modal algebra) may be used for the second component.
-(However, one should be very wary of using just any structure that is not algebraically well-defined; see \mbox{Remark \ref{note_warning}}.)
-Investigation into hybrid argumentation models looks for now promising.

-This marks the end.
-We showed a successful initial formal fallacy identification as a viable alternative to the traditional fallacy identification by informal criteria, with transparency and eXplainability.